-1. Use the Sweep Selection bar at the bottom of the Main window (Figure AN-8-L5) to display the first sweep recorded in Exercise 2.
+- 1. Use the Sweep Selection bar at the bottom of the Main window to display the first sweep recorded in Exercise 2.
 Click on the tab on the selection bar for that sweep and the sweep will appear on the Main window.
-According to the design of the exercise, the stimulus delivered to the nerve in this sweep had an amplitude of 0.000V.
-Therefore, a compound action potential (CAP) should not appear on the sweep.
+The stimulus delivered to the nerve in this sweep had an amplitude of 0.000V and a compound action potential (CAP) should not be seen. - 2.
+To display the second sweep recorded in this exercise, click on the tab on the selection bar for that sweep.
+The stimulus delivered to the nerve in this sweep had an amplitude of 0.050V.
+Click the AutoScale button of the Compound Action Potential channel to maximize the size of a compound action potential and determine if a CAP occurred.